rocketacademy/bootcamp-docs/course-logistics/course-methodology.md

 ### Project Scrums

 Professional tech teams typically operate using [Agile Scrum Methodology](https://www.atlassian.com/agile/scrum).
-We will simulate this during SWE1 project weeks.
+We will simulate this during Coding Bootcamp project weeks.
 Every morning we will take turns to share the following with each other, to make sure we are on-track with our projects and don't get stuck on blockers.

 1. What I did yesterday
 2. What I plan to do today